Distance Learning: 6th to 12th Grades

 How to participate in distance learning

-Teachers and students will meet online using tools like Webex and Google Hangouts*
+Teachers and students will meet online using tools like Zoom and Google Hangouts according to the 2020-21 instructional calendar*

 Teachers will set up virtual hubs, like Google Classroom, to assign and collect classwork*